Siriusmart/ccanvas/README.md

 Here are some of the planned features not yet implemented - in order of priority.

-- Specific subscriptions - specific key presses, message from only a component.
 - Create, focus, and manage spaces.
 - Space focus/unfocus events.